SpiritBreaker226/nfl-rushing/README.md

 ###### Pre Requirements

-- Ruby 2.7.1
+- Ruby 2.5.0 or newer
 - Rails 6.0
+- Bundler
-- Bundler Gem
+- Gem

 ###### To Install

+1. If you do not have the newest version or ruby use either `rbenv install 2.7.1 && rbenv global 2.7.1` or `rvm install 2.7.1 && rvm use 2.7.1`
+2. `gem update rails` to install the latest version is correctly 6.0
-1. In the terminal make sure you are in the project's root directory
+3. Make sure you are in the project's root directory
-2. Go to `cd server` directory
+4. Go to `cd server` directory
-3. Run `bundle install`
+5. Run `bundle`
-4. Run `rails db:migrate`
+6. Run `rails db:migrate`
-5. Run `rails db:seed`
+7. Run `rails db:seed`

 ###### Usage